Nikhil0018/color_picker_by_nik/README.md

 # ColorPickerByNik

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.
 A color picker that allows you to navigate and select a color using your keyboard arrow keys.

+Steps To Use:
+Simply press Tab to focus on a color, then use the arrow keys (or Tab) to navigate through different colors.

 ## Development server